JaroslawZielinski/TorahVerse-M2/README.md

 # TorahVerse-M2
 Magento2 module providing Torah verses/quotes text sliders both for backend (by default) and for frontend.

+The length of available space is measured during slider display.
+Next the number of words for row division is calculated.
+The first shown rows are presented.
+If the number of rows exceeds threshold set in configuration, the verse is being scrolled vertically.
 # How to install
 in [packagist](https://packagist.org/packages/jaroslawzielinski/torahverse-m2)
 ```shell